moganaraj-3144/Fraud_Detection_using_PySpark/README.md

 Tools: Databricks, Jupyter Notebook,PowerBI
 Techniques: SMOTE, Feature Engineering, Model Tuning

-## Installation:

-Download the files from the zip and save the files into your local machine.
-You need to have a compatible software to execute the R and Python files.
-(We used R studio and Databricks for Python) Import the files into respective software's and execute them.

 ## Dataset Details:

 Dataset Name: BankSim Dataset
 Source : https://www.kaggle.com/ntnu-testimon/banksim1
 * Size: 76.2 MB (594642 rows, 17 columns)
 * Features: The dataset has 16 feature columns and a target column.
 The feature columms are :
-Step: This feature represents the day from the start of simulation.
+- Step: This feature represents the day from the start of simulation.
 It has 180 steps so simulation ran for virtually 6 months.
-Customer: This feature represents the customer id
+- Customer: This feature represents the customer id
-zipCodeOrigin: The zip code of origin/source.
+- zipCodeOrigin: The zip code of origin/source.
-Merchant: The merchant's id
+- Merchant: The merchant's id
-zipMerchant: The merchant's zip code
+- zipMerchant: The merchant's zip code
-Age: Categorized age
+- Age: Categorized age
-0: <= 18,
+(0: <= 18,
 1: 19-25,
 2: 26-35,
 3: 36-45,
 4: 46:55,
 5: 56:65,
 6: > 65
-U: Unknown
+U: Unknown)
-Gender: Gender for customer
+- Gender: Gender for customer
-E : Enterprise,
-F: Female,
+(F: Female,
 M: Male,
-U: Unknown
+U: Unknown)
-Category: Category of the purchase.
+- Category: Category of the purchase.
-Amount: Amount of the purchase
+- Amount: Amount of the purchase
-Transaction_frequency: Number of transactions per customer Avg_transaction_amt: Average amount transacted per customer
+- Transaction_frequency: Number of transactions per customer Avg_transaction_amt: Average amount transacted per customer
-Time_of_day: Representative of time for each transaction-inferred from the 'step' variable
+- Time_of_day: Representative of time for each transaction-inferred from the 'step' variable
-Merchant_interaction: Numerical count
+- Merchant_interaction: Numerical count
-Amount_change_pct: The percentage change in transaction amount from the customer's previous transaction.
+- Amount_change_pct: The percentage change in transaction amount from the customer's previous transaction.
-Zip_distance: The absolute difference between the customer's zip code and that of the merchant
+- Zip_distance: The absolute difference between the customer's zip code and that of the merchant
-Category_count: Number of transactions each customer has made within a particular category
+- Category_count: Number of transactions each customer has made within a particular category
-Fraud: Target variable which shows if the transaction fraudulent(1) or benign(0)
+- Fraud: Target variable which shows if the transaction fraudulent(1) or benign(0)

 ## Project Workflow